Where did you grow up?

 What hobbies do you enjoy?

-I like to play tennis and badminton, dance, hike, and watch movies.
+I like to play pickle ball, tennis, and badminton; dance; hike; and watch movies.
 I also like looking for unusual insects, going to museums, and watching sled-dog races.

 What is your favorite movie?